Season of Joy: Week One – The Annunciation15 Nov 2018

 So we finished digging the hole, and said the Prayer of St Francis, and we’ve stayed friends for evermore.

 When things were bad and Stephen moved into another place, I called up to see him.
 And I encountered him sometimes in the streets around Collingwood.
 We’re still good friends.
 He’s off the drugs and has survived the worst part of his life.
 I think sometimes it’s just hanging in there, isn’t it?

 I don’t think I have a very strong spirituality about me.
 But I know I couldn’t live without God.
 Faith is integral to my being.
 I think I just go and do what I feel is part of the Gospel.
 I don’t succeed all the time and fall all over the place and all the rest of it.
 That’s how I live.

-For more reflections, see the Season Joy: Reflecting on the Joyful Mysteries.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+For more reflections, see the Season Joy: Reflecting on the Joyful Mysteries.James O'Brien is an Editorial Assistant with Jesuit Communications.